salesforcecli/command/messages/flags.md

-# jsonFlagDescription
+# flags.json.description

 format output as json

-# jsonFlagLongDescription
+# flags.json.description.long

 Format output as JSON.

-# loglevelFlagDescription
+# flags.loglevel.description

 logging level for this command invocation

-# loglevelFlagLongDescription
+# flags.loglevel.description.long

 The logging level for this command invocation.
 Logs are stored in $HOME/.sfdx/sfdx.log.

-# apiversionFlagDescription
+# flags.apiversion.description

 override the api version used for api requests made by this command

-# apiversionFlagLongDescription
+# flags.apiversion.description.long

 Override the API version used for API requests made by this command.

-# verboseFlagDescription
+# flags.verbose.description

 emit additional command output to stdout

-# verboseFlagLongDescription
+# flags.verbose.description.long

 Emit additional command output to stdout.

-# conciseFlagDescription
+# flags.concise.description

 emit brief command output to stdout

-# conciseFlagLongDescription
+# flags.long.description.long

 Emit brief command output to stdout.

-# quietFlagDescription
+# flags.quiet.description

 nothing emitted stdout

-# quietFlagLongDescription
+# flags.quiet.description.long

 Command does not output to stdout.

-# targetusernameFlagDescription
+# flags.targetusername.description

 username or alias for the target org; overrides default target org

-# targetusernameFlagLongDescription
+# flags.targetusername.description.long

 A username or alias for the target org.
 Overrides the default target org.

-# targetdevhubusernameFlagDescription
+# flags.targetdevhubusername.description

 username or alias for the dev hub org; overrides default dev hub org

-# targetdevhubusernameFlagLongDescription
+# flags.targetdevhubusername.description.long

 A username or alias for the target Dev Hub org.
 Overrides the default Dev Hub org.

-# InvalidApiVersionError
+# error.InvalidApiVersion

 The API version '%s' is not valid.
 Must be in the format, 'i.0'

-# InvalidFlagTypeError
+# error.InvalidFlagType

 The flag value "%s" is not in the correct format for "%s."%s

-# InvalidLongDescriptionFormat
+# error.InvalidLongDescriptionFormat

 The flag %s's longDescription attribute must be a string.

-# UnknownFlagError
+# error.UnknownFlag

 Cannot enable unknown flag: %s

-# UnknownBuiltinFlagType
+# error.UnknownBuiltinFlagType

 No built-in flag named '%s'.

-# MissingOrInvalidFlagDescription
+# error.MissingOrInvalidFlagDescription

 The flag %s is missing the description attribute, or the description is not a string.

-# InvalidFlagChar
+# error.InvalidFlagChar

 The flag %s's char attribute must be one alphabetical character long.

-# InvalidFlagName
+# error.InvalidFlagName

 The flag %s's name must be a lowercase string that may contain numbers and hyphens.

-# FormattingMessageArrayValue
+# error.FormattingMessageArrayValue

 Must only contain valid values.

-# FormattingMessageArrayOption
+# error.FormattingMessageArrayOption

 Must only contain values in [%s].

-# FormattingMessageDate
+# error.FormattingMessageDate

 Must be parsable by the Javascript Date object.

-# FormattingMessageId
+# error.FormattingMessageId

 Must be a 15- or 18-char string in the format "00Dxxxxxxxxxxxx", where "00D" is a valid sObject prefix.

-# FormattingMessageUrl
+# error.FormattingMessageId

 Must be a valid url in the format "http://salesforce.com".
 See https://nodejs.org/api/url.html#url_url_strings_and_url_object

-# InvalidLoggerLevelError
+# error.InvalidLoggerLevel

 You specified an invalid log level.
 Try one of these: TRACE, DEBUG, INFO, WARN, ERROR, FATAL.